mayalorimer/README-generator/README.md

   - [Questions](#questions)

   ## Installation
-  Download the source code and run it in your local terminal
+  Download the code from github

   ## Usage
-  Run this program using node and the index.js
+  Run this command line program from the terminal using node

   ## License
   This project falls under the following license: MIT [https://www.mit.edu/~amini/LICENSE.md

   ## Contributing
-  n

   ## Tests
+  Use jest in the json package

   ## Questions